-Wild ponies graze on vast moorlands as mist falls on the unusual rock formations nearby, rivers gush through thick woodland and under medieval bridges, waves carry surfers back to the white sandy beaches – cycling the Devon Coast to Coast route is an adventure you will never forget.
+Wild ponies graze on vast moorlands, mist shrouds unusual rock formations, rivers gush through thick woodland and under medieval bridges, waves carry surfers back to the white sandy beaches – cycling the Devon Coast to Coast route is an adventure you will never forget.

-The Devon Coast to Coast is a 103 mile (165 km) route through North Devon from Ilfracombe on the edge of the Irish Sea, to Plymouth on the English Channel.
-The route is suitable for all ages and all levels of riders.
-Mostly following former railway lines transformed into bike paths, 71 miles (114 km) of the Devon Coast to Coast are completely traffic free.
+The Devon Coast to Coast is a 103 mile (165 km) route through North Devon from Ilfracombe on the edge of the Irish Sea to Plymouth on the English Channel.
+The route is suitable for most ages and levels of riders.
+It leads along railway lines converted into bike paths meaning 71 miles (114 km) of the Devon Coast to Coast are completely traffic free.

-Some of the trails and paths are unpathed so you may prefer to use a hybrid or mountain bike, although any bike will manage.
+Some of the trails and paths are unpathed so you may prefer to use a hybrid or mountain bike, although any bike is managable.
 As there are no big hills to tackle, thicker tyres won’t slow you down too much.

-Broken down into seven sections, each stage of the Devon Coast to Coast show you a different aspect of North Devon’s diverse landscapes: from pristine coastline to misty moors and luscious valleys to biodiverse wetlands.
-If you are looking for a bigger challenge, you can combine the sections together to cover more distance in one day.
+Broken down into seven sections, each stage of the Devon Coast to Coast shows you a different aspect of North Devon’s diverse landscapes; from pristine coastline to misty moors and luscious valleys to biodiverse wetlands.
+If you're looking for a bigger challenge, you can combine the sections together to cover more distance in one day.

-Your adventure will lead you through centuries of history: from Norman invasions to Royalist strongholds, centers of the industrial revolution to impressive aqueducts and art nouveau hotels, with plenty of pub stops along the way.
+Your adventure leads through centuries of history: from Norman invasions to Royalist strongholds, centres of the industrial revolution to impressive aqueducts and art nouveau hotels, with plenty of cafe and pub stops along the way.

 To get to Ilfracombe, take the train to Barnstaple and cycle or take a taxi from there as Ilfracombe has no train station.
 Barnstaple has direct trains from Exeter, Bristol and London.
 Alternatively, National Express runs direct buses from London to Ilfracombe daily.
 They accept bikes as long as they are correctly packaged in a bike box.